db47h/ragel/README.md

 The scanner reads input data in chunks of 32KiB (the default setting), then tokenizes the whole buffer and pushes the tokens found in a FIFO queue.

-scanner.Next pops tokens from the queue and refills it as needed.
+scanner.Next pops tokens from the queue and populates it as needed.

 An alternative to using a queue would be to run the scanning loop in a goroutine and use a channel to emit tokens -- like text/template/parse in Go's standard